GROWING MARIJUANA INDOORS OR OUTDOORS

 When looking at the three most common forms of growing marijuana, you will find inside, outside and greenhouse growing.
 Which route you choose will likely boil down to what kind of weather your area has and what your local legislation says about growing marijuana.
 Most countries share the same thoughts on owning or growing marijuana, so we will focus on growing marijuana plants indoors to help you avoid legal consequences.
-The best marijuana plants come from the best marijuana seeds, so browse our seedshop if you do not already have the seeds you want to start your crop with.
+The best marijuana plants come from the best cannabis seeds, so browse our seedshop if you do not already have the seeds you want to start your crop with.
 Look for a variety that you would enjoy watching grow until you can smoke it, paying close attention to the length of time it will take your plants to grow and flower.

 You will want to prepare your home before starting to grow marijuana plants so that you do not have run-ins with your neighbors.
 You will want to make sure your growing location will not leak light or any smell to avoid any unnecessary attention.
 Ideally you want a lightproof growing location that can also be made smell-proof and waterproof.
 Carbon filters will help with the scent and fans will allow fresh air to flow around the plants.
 With the room needing to be lightproof and also not leak any light, a black plastic sheet that is thick enough to not show light either direction may be your best investment.
 Buying a high-quality sheeting is something that can be reused for many years, so the overall money can be quite minimal after time.
 With as much light as marijuana plants crave, you can increase the benefit of the sheeting if you line it with a white plastic, paint the growing location white or use aluminum foil on the walls to reflect the light back on your marijuana plants.